GitHub-TC/EmpyrionScripting/README.md

    + Note: The core of the structure must be called 'Core-Destruct-ID' (where ID stands for the id of the structure)
    + With the configuration setting DeconstructBlockSubstitution a replacement (by another block type) / deletion (by 0) of block types can be defined

++ {{recycle entity container \[CorePrefix\]}}
+   + Dismantles the 'entity' structure and transports the raw materials (of the known recipes) into the container with the name given by 'container'
+   + Note: The core of the structure must be called 'Core-Recycle-ID' (where ID stands for the ID of the structure)
+   + With the configuration setting DeconstructBlockSubstitution, a replacement (by another block type) / deletion (by 0) of block types can be defined

 ## Elevated scripts (Savegame or Adm structures)
 + {{lockdevice structure device | x y z}}
   + Locks a device